 A multi-generational household is the norm in the case of China, thus making the aggregation bias a serious concern (Table 1).
-In urban households, more than 50 percent of households are multi-generational (defined as households in which the maximum age difference between two adults is above 18 years), and roughly one out of six includes three different generations.28 Multi-generational households are observed when young adults (typically in their twenties) stay in their parents' household or when older individuals (typically in their seventies) live with their children.
-A closer look at the data shows that, towards the end of the sample period, young adults tend to stay longer with their parents, while the elderly tend to join their children's household at a later age as a result of an increase in life expectancy (see Appendix D.2 for further details).
+In urban households, more than 50 percent of individuals live in multi-generational households (defined as households in which the maximum age difference between two adults is above 18 years), and roughly one out of six in households with three different generations.31 Multi-generational households are observed when young adults (typically in their twenties) stay in their parents' household or when older individuals (typically in their seventies) live with their children.
+A closer look at the data shows that, towards the end of the sample period, young adults tend to stay longer with their parents, while the elderly tend to join their children's household at a later age as a result of an increase in life expectancy (see details in Appendix D.2).
 These evolutions are likely to introduce some bias in the estimates of changes in age-specific saving rates obtained from the household approach.